zenobio93/seat-docs/docs/styling.md

     #      - /opt/seat-docker/custom/custom-layout.css:/var/www/seat/public/custom-layout.css
     ```

-    Once you have placed the files you will need to run `docker-compose -f docker-compose.yml -f docker-compose.mariadb.yml -f docker-compose.traefik.yml -d up` for it to take effect.
+    Once you have placed the files you will need to run `docker-compose -f docker-compose.yml -f docker-compose.mariadb.yml -f docker-compose.traefik.yml up -d` for it to take effect.

 === "SeAT 5 (using proxy)"